pchemguy/spec-kit/templates/capabilities/capabilities.md

 #### Validation Checklist

-- (✅/❌) Target-description coverage checked.
+- (✅/❌) The target description and target scope were interpreted without adding unsupported capabilities.
+- (✅/❌) Every explicit or strongly implied capability from the target description is represented by the capability anchor set.
+- (✅/❌) Each capability anchor corresponds to exactly one Capability Model category: Core User Capability, Supporting Functional Capability, or promoted NFFF Aspect.
-- (✅/❌) Core user capabilities are represented by dedicated capability anchors.
+- (✅/❌) Every Core User Capability is represented by a dedicated capability anchor.
-- (✅/❌) Non-functional and form-factor (NFFF) aspects were classified per NFFF Classification Rules before inclusion.
-- (✅/❌) Core user capabilities are not subsumed by solution forms or NFFF aspects.
+- (✅/❌) No Core User Capability is subsumed by a solution form, interaction model, technology choice, access mode, delivery context, Supporting Functional Capability, or NFFF Aspect.
-- (✅/❌) Every explicit or strongly implied NFFF aspect or alternative appears exactly once in the classification table.
+- (✅/❌) Every identified NFFF aspect or alternative appears exactly once in the Non-Functional and Form-Factor Aspect Classification table.
-- (✅/❌) The classification table does not include aspects or alternatives that are neither explicit nor strongly implied by the target description.
+- (✅/❌) The Non-Functional and Form-Factor Aspect Classification table contains only explicit or strongly implied NFFF aspects or alternatives from the target description.
-- (✅/❌) NFFF aspects and alternatives that meet NFFF Promotion Requirements are represented as separate capability anchors and are not absorbed into core user capability anchors.
+- (✅/❌) Every NFFF aspect or alternative that meets NFFF promotion requirements is represented by a dedicated capability anchor.
-- (✅/❌) Every capability anchor corresponds either to a core user capability or to a classified NFFF aspect or alternative.
+- (✅/❌) No promoted NFFF aspect or alternative is absorbed into a Core User Capability or Supporting Functional Capability anchor.
-- (✅/❌) No capability anchor is merely an implementation mechanism.
+- (✅/❌) No capability anchor is merely an implementation mechanism or task.
-- (✅/❌) No unrelated capabilities are grouped without justification.
+- (✅/❌) No capability anchor groups unrelated capabilities.
-- (✅/❌) No capability anchor is split into isolated low-level actions.
+- (✅/❌) No capability anchor splits a capability into isolated low-level actions.
-- (✅/❌) Grouping vs. Splitting Test applied to every capability anchor.
+- (✅/❌) The test in Boundary and Grouping Rules was applied to every capability anchor.
-- (✅/❌) Capability boundaries are clear, inspectable, and non-overlapping.
+- (✅/❌) Capability boundaries are clear, inspectable, category-consistent, and non-overlapping.

 ---